- Cancer Information

 Support for LGBTI carers

-Lesbian, gay, bisexual, transgender or intersex (LGBTI) people may face specific challenges as carers.
-They may worry about the family of their partner or friend accepting them, or wonder if support services are LGBTI-friendly.
-You can ask Carers NSW what support is available for LGBTI carers in your area.
-Another option is to visit QLife.
-QLife is a national counselling and referral service for LGBTI people.
+Lesbian, gay, bisexual, transgender, queer or questioning, and intersex (LGBTQI) people may face specific challenges as carers.
+They may worry about health professionals or the person’s family or friends accepting them, or wonder if support services are LGBTQI-friendly.
+See Carer Gateway for more on this.

 View the Cancer Council NSW editorial policy.